 We are committed to collecting PI by lawful and fair means and wherever possible only collecting it directly from the individual concerned.

 We collect PI from individuals where the information is reasonably necessary for the Legal Services, professional obligations and activities relating to legal services, legal process and to the administration of justice.

-In providing Legal Services We also collect Sensitive PI.
+In providing Legal Services we also collect Sensitive PI.
 This Sensitive PI is provided by the individual themselves, by parents and guardians, and by third parties involved in the legal profession and the administration of justice.
-Where We collect Sensitive PI, We always ask for prior consent in “writing”, where writing includes electronic forms of writing such as email.
+Where we collect Sensitive PI, we always ask for prior consent in “writing”, where writing includes electronic forms of writing such as email.

 Given the nature of legal services, we collect and process PI and Sensitive PI such as: Name; sex; date of birth; language preferences; physical, postal and email address; telephone numbers; occupation; personal, career and criminal history; financial, tax, investment and credit information; identity documents such as travel and drivers licence information; genetic and biometric information, physical and mental health information; information relating to racial, political, religious and philosophical beliefs; sexual orientation and preference, professional or trade association information.